serimmmmm/openmusichistory/de_la_guerre_elisabeth_jacquet_violin_soanatas.md

 <img src="./delaguerre_portrait2.png" alt="portrait" style="width:60%;" />
 ChatGPT Image 2025/4월/29  11_51_10
+Transform the portrait of Elisabeth Jacquet De La Guerre into the style of Keith Haring — that is, using simple and bold lines, bright primary colors, and energetic pattern.

 Elisabeth Jacquet De La Guerre (1665-1729) is a French composer.

 ## List of works in table